-Vehicular sharing systems distribute data or computations on vehicles and are comprised of all inter-vehicle sharing systems.
-For example, an environmentally-conscious (i.e., "green") vehicular sharing system could measure the aggregate carbon footprint of a road or region in real-time using distributed computing resources in the vehicles.
-If the footprint reached a critical threshold, vehicles could adapt their behaviour to reduce the pollution level, e.g., by switching off their climatisation system, reducing their speed, or shutting down their engine if they are stuck in traffic congestion.
-In this sense, a vehicular network serves as a closed-loop control system, where disseminated messages trigger a corresponding response.
+Vehicular sharing systems distribute data or computations on vehicles and are comprised of inter-vehicle sharing systems.
+For example, an environmentally-conscious vehicular sharing system could measure the aggregate carbon footprint of a road in real-time using distributed vehicle computing resources.
+If the footprint reached a critical threshold, vehicles could adapt their behaviour to reduce the pollution level, e.g., by switching off their climatisation system, reducing speed, or shutting down engines in traffic congestion.
+In this context, a vehicular network serves as a closed-loop control system, where disseminated messages trigger a corresponding response.

 Data can also be distributed and shared amongst vehicles.
-In this context, the vehicular network can be viewed as a sensing and relaying network.
-For example, the delivery of audio or video data to passengers who want amusement along long journeys.
-These types of systems implement resource adaptation, i.e., they provide facilities for monitoring and controlling dynamic resource usage of activities within a system [13].
+In this context, the vehicular network can be viewed as a sensing and relaying network, e.g., delivering audio or video data to passengers on long journeys.
+These types of systems implement resource adaptation, e.g., they provide facilities for monitoring and controlling dynamic resource usage of activities within a system [13].